Perfect Basmati Rice recipe with 9 tips

 The resting time allows the moisture to settle down.
 Rice will continue to steam, absorb all the moisture and get firm.

-Step-by-step instructions for basmati rice recipe can not get simpler my friends.
+Step-by-step instructions for the basmati rice recipe can not get simpler my friends.

 Rinse and soak the rice: Measure1 cup of rice.
 Rinse it well 2-3 times, until the water runs clear (as seen in pic below).